Clergy and Staff

 Sarah was ordained in 2011 and served at Christ Episcopal Church in Pearisburg, VA.
 While there she has led two youth pilgrimages to Santiago, Spain and Belize.
 Christ Church has also worked to serve the low-income community in Pearisburg.
 During that time, she also taught and coached at Eastern Montgomery High School, in Elliston, VA.

-Sarah is married to Robert Morris who is Presbyterian Minister at Old Brick Presbyterian Church in Radford, VA and is the director of a campus ministry house called The Shelter at Radford University.
+Sarah is married to Robert Morris who is Presbyterian Minister at Old Brick Presbyterian Church in Radford, VA.

 A native of Pilot Mountain, NC, Ryan grew up in the southern Baptist tradition, but discovered the Episcopal church in college, falling immediately and hopelessly in love with the liturgy.
 Ryan marked a milestone of his faith journey in 2018 when he was confirmed in the Episcopal Church.